SystemsApproach/private5g/core.rst

   with packet scheduling to ensure a minimum bandwidth in conjunction with admission control in the control plane.

+The rest of this section describes two complementary strategies for implementing a UPF: one server-based and one switch-based.

 5.4.1 Microservice Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+A seemingly straightforward approach to supporting the set of
+Match/Action rules just described is to implement the UPF in software
+on a commodity server.
+Like any software-based router, the process
+would read a packet from an input port, classify the packet by
+matching it against a table of installed PDRs, execute the associated
+action(s), and then write the packet to an output port.
+Such a process
+could then be packaged as a Docker container, with one or more
+instances spun up on a Kubernetes cluster as workload dictates.
+This
+is mostly consistent with a microservice-based approach, with one
+important catch: the actions required to process each packet are
+stateful.

+What we mean by this is that the UPF has two pieces of state that
+needs to be maintained on a per-UE / per-direction / per-class basis:
+(1) a finite state machine that transitions between `foward`,
+`buffer`, and `notify`; and (2) a corresponding packet buffer when in
+the `buffer` state.
+This means that as the UPF scales up to handle
+more and more traffic—by adding a second, third, and fourth
+instance—packets still need to be directed to the original instance
+that knows the state for that particular flow.
+This breaks a
+fundamental assumption of a truly horizontally scalable service, in
+which traffic can be randomly directed to any instance in a way that
+balances the load.
+It also forces you to do packet classification
+before selecting which instance is the right one, although it is
+possible to offload the classification stage to a SmartNIC.

+..
+Could talk about other ways to accomplish that -- e.g., assigning
+   IP addresses to instances in a way that causes the upstream router
+   to forward to the correct instance -- but I'm not sure how much
+   space to give this topic.

 5.4.2 P4 Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~